A Great Workplace For All: Embracing LGBTQIA+ Inclusion Practices

 Celebrating LGBTQIA+ history and events

 Celebrating LGBTQIA+ events in the workplace is an excellent way to show support, promote inclusivity, and foster a positive work environment.
-87 per cent of employees at our Best Workplaces agree with the statement "I can be myself around here", with 96 per cent agreeing that "people here are treated fairly, regardless of their sexual orientation".
+87 per cent of employees at Ireland's Best Workplaces agree with the statement "I can be myself around here", with 96 per cent agreeing that "people here are treated fairly, regardless of their sexual orientation".
 In hosting events and boosting awareness, you are further reinforcing your organisation's commitment to allyship for the community.
 This could be done through things like:

 • Hosting events to celebrate historical LGBTQIA+ milestones: Take this as an opportunity to educate employees about the history, significance, and current issues facing the LGBTQIA+ community and share educational resources, articles, or videos that highlight the struggles, achievements, and contributions of LGBTQIA+ individuals.